valueadd-poland/pimp-my-pr/README.md

 ## Production Server Setup

+- clone the repository or copy just .env-sample and docker-compose.yml files to your device.
-- go through all Setup section steps
+- go through the Setup section steps
 - run `docker-compose up -d`

 ### SWAGGER

-API specification is available in swagger under the `/api` endpoint on the running pmp-api application.
+APIs specification is available in swagger under the `/api` endpoint on the running pmp-api application.